 PPW, TAN 5 and LDP2 policy 11 requires biodiversity and landscape considerations to be taken into account in determining individual applications.
 The presence of a species protected under UK or European legislation is a material consideration when dealing with applications that are likely to result in disturbance or harm to the species or its habitat.

-The authority's ecologist has been consulted and although no response has been received at the time of writing this report, officers will update members at the meeting before any decision is made.
+The authority's ecologist has been consulted and no objections have been received.
+Conclusion Notwithstanding the objections received, the proposed development is considered to comply with all relevant LDP2 policies and the application is therefore recommended for approval subject to appropriate conditions.
+Recommendation APPROVE, subject to the following conditions: